SAFEGUARDING & CHILD PROTECTION POLICY FOR AVECINNA ACADEMY 2017 – 2018

 6.1.1 The deputy DSLs are Mr M Dahir And Mrs Zahira Bi and will support the DSL within the role and deputise when the DSL is not on-site.

-6.2 The Designated Safeguarding Lead will lead regular case monitoring reviews of vulnerable children.
+6.2 The Designated Safeguarding Lead will lead regular case monitoring reviews of vulnerable children identified within the school.
 These reviews must be evidenced by minutes and recorded in case files.

 6.3 When the school has concerns about a child, the Designated Safeguarding Lead will decide what steps should be taken and should advise the Head Teacher/Principal.